All Local Authorities have a duty to improve the health of the population they serve.

 Access to your personal information

-In order to process your request we require copies of documents to verify your identity, such as a birth
+In order to process your request we require copies of documents to verify your identity, such as a passport.
+The information you have asked for will be provided within one month.

 For independent advice about the use of your data, contact the Information Commissioners Office.